noseka1/dns-based-failover-poc/README.md

-# dns-based-failover-pod
-Proof-of-concept of a disaster recovery via DNS-based failover
+# Proof-of-concept of a disaster recovery via DNS-based failover